supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 1. Once the Compute has been created and running, in the top right of the notebook, verify that the kernel to use is *Python 3.8 - AzureML*.

+1. Select the **Authenticate** button and wait for the authentication to complete.

 1. Clear all the results from the notebook by selecting the **Clear all outputs** from the command bar and follow the *Getting Started* tutorial. **Hint:** This can be found by selecting the ellipsis (...) from the command bar.

     **Note** If you cannot complete the steps above to access the notebook, you can view it on its GitHub page instead.
 See the notebook file here: [Azure Sentinal Notebooks on GitHub](https://github.com/Azure/Azure-Sentinel-Notebooks/blob/8122bca32387d60a8ee9c058ead9d3ab8f4d61e6/A%20Getting%20Started%20Guide%20For%20Azure%20Sentinel%20ML%20Notebooks.ipynb)